 I found two award seats in Qatar Airways Business Class from Sydney to Doha.

 Where can I find the fare class on my ticket?

 Before you book

 The easiest place to find this information is on the ‘advanced’ version of Google Flights.
 It’s called ITA Matrix.

 In the search results, click on Details on the right-hand side and it will show the fare class in parentheses.
-In this case, the fare class for the Virgin Australia and Cathay Pacific flights is V whilst the Qantas one is L:
+In this case, the fare class for the Cathay Pacific flight is V whilst the Qantas one is L.